gruntwork-io/terraform-google-load-balancer/examples/http-multi-backend/README.md

 # HTTP(S) Load Balancer Example

-This folder contains an example of how to use the [HTTP(S) Load Balancer Module](/modules/http-load-balancer) to create a [HTTP(S) Cloud Load Balancer](https://cloud.google.com/load-balancing/docs/https/) with both HTTP and HTTPS listeners and a custom domain.
+This folder contains an example of how to use the [HTTP(S) Load Balancer Module](/modules/http-load-balancer) to create a [HTTP(S) Cloud Load Balancer](https://cloud.google.com/load-balancing/docs/https/) with

+* HTTP listener
+* Backend Cloud Storage Bucket with sample files
+* Backend Service for an instance group with a single compute instance
+* Optionally also
+  * HTTPS listener with Self-Signed SSL Certificate
+  * A custom domain with Cloud DNS records

 ## How do you run this example?